-Vibrations induced by the compaction can be a potential source of nuisance to people or damage to surrounding structures.
+Vibrations induced by compaction can be a potential source of nuisance to people or damage to surrounding structures.
 Field measurements of the magnitude of vibration are useful to assess this risk.
-In the present case, vibration measurements were performed at the site boundary, particularly with respect to the nearby residences.
+In the present case, vibration measurements were collected at the site boundary, particularly with respect to the nearby residences.
+Measurements of peak particle velocity (PPV) were made using Minimate Plus vibration monitors at 6m, 17m and 46m from the edge of the roller activity area, respectively for stations B, C and A (see Figures 3 and 4).